-We propose that all non-comparison non-dereference computations involving pointers, including normal loads and stores, must faithfully compute the value representation, even if the pointers are invalid or contain prospective values.
-If the initial pointers contain prospective values, the resulting pointers will also contain prospective values.
+We propose that all non-comparison non-arithmetic non-dereference computations involving pointers, specifically including normal loads and stores, are fully defined even if the pointers are invalid.

 In particular, the standard must require that implementations are not allowed to modify the pointer's value representation in response to the end of the lifetime of the pointed-to object.
 This tightens the implementation-defined behavior of applying various operations to invalid pointers that are needed in order to enable portable code, for example, as discussed in the "Consequences for pointer zap" section of P2434R1.